gabrielbrise/gabrielbrise/README.md

 # 👋 Hi, I'm Gabriel Brise

-I'm a Full Stack Web Developer with a strong background in React.js, Node.js, TypeScript, and cloud infrastructure.
+I'm a Full Stack Web Developer with 5 years of experience and a strong background in React.js, Node.js, TypeScript, and cloud infrastructure.
 Formerly an architect, I transitioned into software with a focus on clean, scalable, and user-centric web applications.

 I've worked remotely for European companies, contributed to social media analytics platforms, and currently develop an indie tower defense game available on Steam.